PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: Experiments

 \subsection{Post Training}

-To evaluate the quality of the PuzzleClone dataset, we perform post-training (SFT and RL) on the Qwen2.5-7B-Instruct model.
+To evaluate the quality of PC-83K, we perform post-training (SFT and RL) on Qwen2.5-7B-Instruct.
 During RL (GRPO \cite{GRPO}) training, we use Qwen2.5-7B-Instruct as the base model to directly compare the effectiveness of SFT and RL training stages.
 As shown in Table~\ref{tbl:dataset_split}, we use 74,354 training samples for the RL stage.
 For SFT, we first use DeepSeek-R1-0528 to generate thinking traces for 4,300 training samples to populate the reasoning context.
 We then apply rule-based filters to remove thinking traces with duplicated generations and multilingual reasoning content.
 After filtering, 3,574 samples remain for SFT.

-To demonstrate its effectiveness in enhancing the logical reasoning capabilities of LLMs, we evaluate the model on a series of standard logic benchmarks, including SATBench \cite{satbench} and BBEH-mini \cite{bbeh}, as well as mathematical benchmarks such as AIME24 \cite{aime2024}, AIME25 \cite{aime2025}, AMC2023 \cite{amc2023}, MATH500 \cite{math500}, and OlympiadBench \cite{olympiadbench}.
-These evaluations demonstrate the capability of SMT-based training data to enhance both logical reasoning and mathematical problem-solving performance.
+To demonstrate its effectiveness in enhancing the logical reasoning capabilities of LLMs, we evaluate the model on standard logic benchmarks, including SATBench \cite{satbench} and BBEH-mini \cite{bbeh}, as well as mathematical benchmarks such as AIME24 \cite{aime2024}, AIME25 \cite{aime2025}, AMC2023 \cite{amc2023}, MATH500 \cite{math500}, and OlympiadBench \cite{olympiadbench}.
+These evaluations demonstrate the capability of our training data to enhance both logical reasoning and mathematical problem-solving.

-The main results are presented in Table~\ref{tab:smt_training_evaluation}, demonstrating that model performance is significantly improved by training on the PuzzleClone dataset at both the SFT and RL stages.
+The main results are presented in Table~\ref{tab:smt_training_evaluation}, demonstrating that model performance is significantly improved by training on the PC-83K dataset at both the SFT and RL stages.

-Training on PuzzleClone brings large gains over Qwen2.5-7B-Instruct.
-The average score rises from 14.4 to 56.2 after SFT.
-RL also improves the baseline to 47.7 overall, showing better handling of difficult items than the baseline but behind SFT in absolute terms.

-SFT substantially improves SATBench, from 52.8 to 65.0, though it slightly lowers BBEH-mini to 9.8.
-After RL training stage, SATBench raise to 57.0, while BBEH-mini climbs to 13.3.
-Interestingly, after the SFT stage, we observe a higher rate of duplicated generations, which likely explains the drop on BBEH-mini (from 11.3 to 9.8).
-This suggests a distributional skew introduced by SFT data.
-Adding more diverse SFT samples should rebalance the data and reduce the drop.
-SFT yields consistent gains across AIME24, AIME25, AMC2023, MATH500, and OlympiadBench.
-RL partially regresses these improvements, with lower scores than SFT on all five math sets.